 NBG: Number of international visitors to Georgia reduces

 The number of international visitors arriving in Georgia decreased by 91.6 percent year-on-year in November 2020.
-The number of tourists amounted to 87.1 percent of the total visitors and decreased by 88.3 percent annually, the National Bank of Georgia reported, Trend reports citing 1tv.ge.
+The number of tourists amounted to 87.1 percent of the total visitors and decreased by 88.3 percent annually, Trend reports citing 1tv.ge.

 According to the NBG, the number of overnight visits also decreased during November 2020.